Contextual Label Projection for Cross-Lingual Structured Prediction: Methodology

-More formally, they transform the input sentence $x$ into $\tilde{x}$ by adding special markers around the labels $\textbf{y}$ in the input sentence $x$.
-For example, in Figure~\ref{fig:methodology} (a), ``South Florida'' is delineated by markers [0] and [\textbackslash0].
-Then, the translation model $\mathcal{T}$ is employed to translate the transformed sentence $\tilde{x}$ to $\tilde{x}^{tgt}$.
-Assuming the preservation of markers in the $\tilde{x}^{tgt}$, a post-processing step, $\mathcal{P}_{mark}$, is performed to retain the translated labels $\textbf{y}^{tgt}$ along with the translated sentence $x^{tgt}$.
+\mypar{\markerBaseline{}} methods~\cite{lewis-etal-2020-mlqa, DBLP:conf/icml/HuRSNFJ20, chen-etal-2023-frustratingly} solve the label projection by first marking labels to the input sentence $\textbf{x}^{src}$, forming $\tilde{\textbf{x}}^{src}$, and then use the translation model to obtain the potential translation of input sentence and labels jointly.
+For example, in Figure~\ref{fig:methodology}(a), ``South Florida'' is delineated by markers [0] and [\textbackslash0].
+Assuming the preservation of markers after translation of $\tilde{\textbf{x}}^{src}$, a post-processing step, $\mathcal{P}_{mark}$, is performed to retain the translated labels $\textbf{y}^{tgt}$ and translated sentence $\textbf{x}^{tgt}$.
 Putting every step together, we have